 Of course, the ever-increasing power and sophistication of the mobile phone network provides even more ways to access the Internet.
 The individual companies have their own guidance pages.
 Here's one, written for parents, that we like, so click the link to read what they have to say about helping your child stay safe online.

 The school spends a lot of time trying to repair damaged relationships caused by inappropriate use of social media.
-Please click on the item below to view the guidance letter for parents/carers of students in Year 6 and 7.
+Please click on the 'E-Safety Guide' below to view the guidance letter for parents/carers of students in Year 6 and 7.